-Subject to your particular hospital’s procedures, there is no reason to remove an artificial eye prosthesis for or during surgery under anaesthesia.
-Patients are generally more comfortable wearing their prosthesis, and they can be lost or damaged if left out for in-patients.
+Subject to your hospital’s procedures, there is no reason to remove an artificial eye for or during surgery under anaesthesia.
+Patients are generally more comfortable wearing their prosthesis and they can be lost or damaged if left out whilst in-patients.

 Some patients may have an orbital implant comprising an acrylic hemisphere with a magnet embedded centrally.
 As these were most common around fifty years ago, it is possible that some of these patients may not be aware that they have a magnet in their socket.
 This can obviously present issues during MRIs.